 Restoring old homes to their former glory is a trend that's been around almost as long as the old homes themselves!
 However, this year we've seen more renovators documenting their restorations online and staying loyal to what's appropriate for their homes, rather than what's trendy.

 This movement is helping to bring back wood paneling, stained wood molding, wallpaper, mosaic floors, and individualized rooms (vs the ever present open floorplan).
 For the windows - these old homes traditionally call for interior shutters, wood blinds with cloth tapes, roller shades or roman shades.
-Learn more in our post: Window Treatments for Historic Homes.
+Learn more about design trends over the years: 100 Years of Window Treatment Trends.

 Interested in shutters?
 Check out our FREE In-Home Shutter Consultation Program.